 In other words, STEM students can receive up to 29 months total of OPT.
 You can use this time to work or intern in the U.S. after completing your degree.

 International students pursuing a STEM major are likely to encounter a prosperous job market in the U.S.

-Although STEM careers require a high degree of specialized aptitude and skill, and pursuing a degree in one of the areas above is a serious long-term commitment, it might be worth the hard work.
-You can expect a positive outlook for STEM careers in the United States—both now and in the foreseeable future.
+Although STEM careers require a lot of preparation and commitment, it might be worth the hard work.
+That’s because you can expect a positive outlook for STEM careers in the United States—both now and in the foreseeable future.